 The Temple Nursery.
 No web address, just send three or four dollars (I’m never sure if it’s a requirement or just common courtesy) to Temple Nursery (H Lyman) Box 591 Trumansburg, NY 14886 for a copy of his offerings.
 An artfully crafted catalog goes out in January and doesn’t take long to sell out, so request yours well in advance!
 Snowdrops are sent “in the green”.

 Carolyn’s Shade Garden.
 Visit this site!
 Check out the snowdrop listings and read the snowdrop postings on her blog.
 Even if you don’t order it’s always a great experience.
-Snowdrops are sent “in the green”.
+Snowdrops are sent “in the green”, and you may recognize the name as a long time vendor at the Winterthur Bank to Bend snowdrop lectures.

 Far Reaches Farm.
 Potted snowdrops either in growth or dormant.
 A good source for an ‘off season’ fix of snowdrops.

 Brent and Becky.
 Dry bulbs from Holland.
-A nice selection of some of the more reasonably priced common types.
+A nice selection of some of the more reasonably priced common types but be prepared for the possibility of mislabeled bulbs as these are massed produced and don’t have the usual obsessive gardener hovering overhead examining every tiny nuance.

 So that’s where I’m at with snowdrops.
 If you noticed my blog subtitle it’s “more than you ever wanted to know about my garden” so it makes absolute sense to me that I would go on and on now about my own snowdrop experiences.
 And trust me I will 🙂